Univariable analysis

 What do these results tell you?

-Results suggest a dose response relationship of having eaten orzo, pointing towards orzoas the potential vehicle.
-The higher the amount of orzothey ate, the stronger is the association (RR) with getting ill/being a case.
+Results suggest a dose response relationship of having eaten pasta, pointing towards pasta as the potential vehicle.
+The higher the amount of pasta they ate, the stronger is the association (RR) with getting ill/being a case.

 Using epitools::riskratio function: